joemcmanus/IntelUp2Grove/README.md

 ----
 A repo to store example Python scripts for the Intel UP^2 IoT Dev board with the GrovePi+ shield.

 I was not able to find any documentation on using the UP^2 Grove IoT Dev Kit <https://www.seeedstudio.com/UP-Grove-IoT-Development-Kit-p-2994.html> and Python.
-Currently the wiki is all references for RPi, which this device is not.
-Hopefully this will help others, I mean it can't hurt, right?
+Below are sample scripts for (most, soon to be all) sensors in the kit.
+Thanks for looking and let me know if you need any help

 ![alt_tag](https://pbs.twimg.com/media/DrRYbAjU4AAmp2X.jpg)